TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/Readme.md

         v_j the vector output of capsule j in the layer l+1.
  ```

- Do note (for the more curious ones 😀) that the bunging and squashing happens here (in lines32 ~ 48 of this function...
+ Do note (for the more curious ones 😀) that the bunging and squashing happens here (in lines approx 32 ~ 48 of this function...)

  ```
  capsules = []